GDPR Status Partially aligned

 Account and session security

-Passwords are hashed, CSRF protection is enforced on state-changing requests, and session cookies are marked HttpOnly.
+Passwords are hashed, CSRF protection is enforced on state-changing requests, and production cookie security can enforce Secure, HttpOnly, and SameSite protections.

 Abuse prevention